Yukon First Nation Final and Self-Government Agreements

-First Nations have lived in Yukon for thousands of years.
+First Nations have lived in the Yukon for thousands of years, long before Canada or the Yukon existed.
 Because of this, Yukon First Nations people have Aboriginal rights and title on the land they traditionally used and occupied.
+These rights are protected by section 35 of the Canadian constitution, but they aren't defined.

 Comprehensive land claim agreements – or modern day treaties – are agreements that exchange undefined Aboriginal rights for defined treaty rights, and title to Settlement Land.

-Yukon land claims and self-government agreements are agreements between a First Nation, the Government of Canada and the Government of Yukon.
+Yukon's Final and Self-Government Agreements are modern treaties between a First Nation, the Government of Canada and the Government of Yukon.
 These agreements:

 • Promote reconciliation between First Nations, Canada and Yukon, and provide a foundation for lasting intergovernmental relationships